awesome-windows11/CensorNet/pass/README.md

 <h3 align="center">🛡 Protecting sites from recovery</h3>

+Many sites offer convenient ways to recover by phone number only, however, which greatly reduces security.
+Here is a brief summary of the different sites.

 Site | Mandatory phone number | Restore by password | Recovery by phone number
 ------------ | ---- | ---- | ----
 Google | ✔ No | |